 Advantages of Pillow Top Mattresses

 Pillow top mattresses are less expensive and better for tighter budgets.
 Most shoppers can find a quality queen bed from anywhere between $200 to $2000.

 Pillow top mattresses also provide excellent airflow and dissipate body heat better than memory foam.
 Also, these beds go through less “off-gassing” during the manufacturing process, so they may not have that new mattress smell.

 There are a few drawbacks of purchasing a pillow-top mattress, one being they do not have contouring support like memory foam.
 Pillow top beds are also not the best choice for couples because they are not good at motion isolation.
 This may cause more sleeping interruptions to occur throughout the night and even disrupt your partner’s rest, though it is possible to find a mattress for motion isolation with a pillowy surface.

 Furthermore, pillow-top mattresses have a coil support layer that is prone to wear and tear.
 It’s common for pillow-top mattresses to sag within the first few years of using them.
 Overall, this undermines the support of your bed and will ruin your sleeping quality.

 Memory foam beds are not always the best choice for hot sleepers because they tend to retain more heat than others, causing you to wake up feeling sweaty.
 Some alternatives are memory foam mattresses with cooling technologies, like plant-based or gel foam, to provide more airflow and cooling capabilities.

 Which is better if I have allergies, memory foam or pillow top?

 Allergy sufferers are better suited for memory foam mattresses.
-Memory foam is hypoallergenic and creates an unfriendly environment for mold, mildew, allergens, and dust mites.
+Memory foam can establish a hypoallergenic mattress, creating an unfriendly environment for mold, mildew, allergens, and dust mites.
 During manufacturing, these beds go through extensive processing and washing to ensure they resist common allergens.